redragonx/plzasm/README.md

 a command line.

 1. Put Twitter api keys in plzasm.php.
-2. Create the log file plzasm.log in /var/log/
+2. Create the log file plzasm.log in /var/log/ hint: do (`chown plzasm:plzasm /var/log/plzasm.log` once you created the user and group.)
 3. `php plzasm.php` as root so it can access the log file.
 (Read on if you don't want to run as root.)

 We included an optional [Debian service file](https://github.com/redragonx/plzasm/blob/master/plzasm) so you can use the assembly bot as a daemon.